 How should we make decisions inside a group?

-In organizations, which Kahneman calls "factories" of decisions and judgments, reducing noise is very important.
+In organizations, which Kahneman refers to as factories of decisions and judgments, reducing noise is very important.
 "If you have different people who are going to reach a decision together, the noise reduction technique is to have every one of them write down their answer before the discussion," he says.
 "Because otherwise the first person who talks has too much influence."

 Why do some people take more risk than others?

-In organizations, there’s frequently another margin of error concerning judgment and decision-making, which Kahneman refers to as inherent predispositions.
+There’s another frequent margin of error concerning judgment and decision-making in organizations, which Kahneman refers to as inherent predispositions.

 People who rise in an organization are likely to be optimists.